Static and Dynamical, Fractional Uncertainty Principles: Introduction

 where $a_\delta$ is the constant in \eqref{eq:sharp_C_UP}.
 Furthermore, for any $T \neq 0$

 with equality if and only if

 for some $\lambda>0$ and $\abs{c} = 1$. \end{theorem}

 One could wonder up to what extent the behavior exhibited by the gaussian in \eqref{eq:f_G} is generic for $h_\delta[f](t)$.
 One of the main purposes of this paper is to start to explore the answer to this question.

+In Section~\ref{sec:dynamical} we study the regularity of $h_\delta[f](t)$.
+Theorem~\ref{thm:h_away_zero} is one of our main tools, and in this theorem we compute the Fourier transform of $h_\delta[f](t)$ away from zero.
+Since the weight is $\abs{x}^{2\delta}$, one may expect that $h_\delta$ has Lipschitz regularity $2\delta$ and that it is best possible in general; in Theorem~\ref{thm:Lipschitz} we confirm this when $n\ge 2$.
+However, when $n = 1$ and $\delta > 1/2$ the Lipschitz regularity drops to $\frac{1}{4} + \frac{3}{2}\delta$.

+In Theorem~\ref{thm:h_decay} we supplement our results about regularity with the analysis of the decay of $\hat{h}_\delta$ .
+In dimension $n\ge 4$ we prove that $\abs{\hat{h}_\delta(\tau)}\le \tau^{-1-2\delta}$, which is consistent with the Lipschitz regularity.
+However, when $n\le 3$ the Fourier transform decays more slowly.

-We first study the regularity of $h_\delta[f](t)$ and also give precise results about its Fourier transform.
-From the proofs of these results one can easily guess that the so called Talbot effect can generate plenty of fluctuations from the generic behavior $(1+t^2)^\delta$; the reader is referred to \cite{zbMATH06595353} for more information on the Talbot effect.
+From the analysis of the Fourier transform of $h_\delta$ one can guess that the so called Talbot effect can generate plenty of fluctuations from the generic behavior $(1+t^2)^\delta$, so we turn our attention to it.

+In the torus, the fundamental solution $u_D$ of the Schrödinger equation (when the initial datum is $\delta_0$) has a very peculiar behavior which influence the evolution of any other function.
+The Talbot effect might be described as the emergence, at rational times, of equally spaced Dirac deltas in the fundamental solution, each Dirac delta being multiplied by a complex weight depending on the Gauss sums.
+In $\R^n$ we can think of $u_D$ as the solution when the initial datum is the Dirac comb.

+The Talbot effect was discovered by Henry Talbot when experimenting with ray lights crossing a grating with equidistant slits \cite{Talbot1836}.
+The effect was theoretically investigated in several papers by Berry and collaborators, \textit{e.g.} \cite{MR602111,MR1410175,MR1421017}, who discovered various interesting properties.